mchlmmc/x86-Assembly-AES256-Implementation/README.md

 Instead of writing a linker script, for some reason I manually copied the assembled version of implementation.asm into the first sector of a file I created called floppy.img with HxD upon each build.
 Then, I ran it in VirtualBox to see the result.
 No debugging tools were used.

-While this should work in Protected and Long Mode, I have not tested such running conditions yet.
+While this code should work in Protected and Long Mode, I have not tested it under such running conditions yet.